MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-how-to-get-diamonds-easy.md

 Rated lists also reward diamonds.
 You can find a list of rated lists using the "lists" button on the online menu.
 You can tell if a list is rated if it has a diamond count associated with it.

 Upon completing the list, you will be rewarded with the diamonds it offers.

+# Weekly Demon

+Like daily levels, weekly demons are levels that reward diamonds.
+If you can complete every weekly demon, you will also be collecting a lot of diamonds.

+The only issue with this is that weekly demons are very hard, as weekly demons have the hardest difficulty rating in the game.
+But if you've tried all other options, weekly demons might not be a bad idea to get some extra diamonds.

 ---